-A tasty, simple alternative to mashed potato, this creamy carrot and swede mash is dairy free and makes a wonderful side dish to a roast dinner.
+A tasty, lighter alternative to mashed potato, this creamy Carrot and Swede Mash is dairy-free and makes a wonderful side dish to a roast dinner.

-It is also a great low-carb alternative to standard mash potato.
-Why not make my Chicken, Bacon & Mushroom Pie With Potato Topping and swap the regular mash for some nourishing carrot and swede mash instead!
+Why not make my chicken, bacon & mushroom pie with potato topping and swap the regular mash for some nourishing carrot and swede mash instead?

 Jump to: